 Managing projects is a lot easier if you’ve got a tool that helps you get organized.
 But a lot of us out there are tasked (either by ourselves or our bosses) to manage projects without a budget for infrastructure, including software tools.
-Here are five free web-based tools that have the advantage that, being web based, can be accessed anywhere as long as you have connectivity.
-Many have mobile versions making them truly portable!
+Here are seven free project management software tools that can help you get a handle on the complexity of your project.

 - If your style of project management is managing to-do list, then this what I think is the best of the bunch.
-Major organizations like Zappos.Com use this site and use it well.
+Major organizations like Zappos.Com use this tool and use it well.

 - The biggest battle for the project manager and the best win that the project manager can achieve in the short term is to get organized.
 Asana can help you do that in spades.

 - Does it do a Gantt chart?
 No, that’s not it’s style.

 - There are tons of options that you can experiment with to get your system just right.
 Try it out!

 Trello is a visual card-based organizing tool that you’ll find very familiar if you’ve worked with scrum boards in the past.
 You create tasks in cards, and those cards can be assigned to individuals or teams.
 You can keep all of a task’s notes, comments, attachments and details in that card.

 The card then lives in a column.
 You set up columns any way you like.
 For example, you can set up columns for backlog, ready in sprint, being worked on, in testing, ready for deployment and deployed.
 This would be an example of a simple scrum board for software feature development.